flightaware/tohil/README.md

 ```

 NB Remember that, like eval, expr evaluates its arguments and will execute square-bracketed code embedded in the passed expression.

+#### tohil.convert

+Tohil.convert will some python thing passed to it into some other python thing, a string by default, but any type supported in accordance with the to= argument.

+It's an easy way to get a tclobj object `(t = tohil.convert(5, to=tohil.tclobj)`, but in that case it's easier to do `t = tohil.tclobj(5)`.

+Pass a python object to tohil.convert and get back a string by default, or use the same to=

+You can also evaluate tcl expressions from python using tohil.expr.
+As with many other tohil functions, to= can be used to request conversion to a specific python datatype.

 #### tohil.subst